-Some object-oriented languages, such as C++, have no equivalent to the specialization of properties.
+Some object-oriented programming languages, such as C++, do not contain constructs that allow for the expression of the specialization of properties as sub-properties superproperty

-superproperty

 A superproperty is a property that is a generalization of one or more other properties (its subproperties), which means that it subsumes all instances of its subproperties, and that it can also have additional instances that do not belong to any of its subproperties.
 The intension of the superproperty is less restrictive than any of its subproperties.
 The subsumption relationship or generalization is the inverse of the IsA relationship or specialization.